opengovfoundation/madison/docs/README.md

 1. Enter your Github repository.
 1. Add necessary ENV variables in the Environment tab.  (`DB_NAME`, `DB_USER`, `DB_PASS`, etc.)  If environment has trouble pulling the credentials, deploy once and update Laravel's `.env` file with the necessary credentials.
+1. Setup a Queue Worker for the `database` connection
 1. Click Deploy
 1. (Optional) Set up `Quick Deploy`, which will deploy on any pushes to your Github repo.